Knewton/cassandra-toolbox/README.md

   * --show_keyspaces:
 	* Set this flag in order to show keyspace level output.
   * --show_cfs:
-	* Set this flag to show &lt;keyspace&gt;.&lt;columnfamily&gt; level output.
+	* Set this flag to show <keyspace>.<columnfamily> level output.
   * --no_total:
 	* Set this flag to suppress output of the aggregated total.
 This may have the effect of having no output when there is no traffic in the database.
   * --show_zeros:
 	* Show all namespaces that are set to be output regardless if there is no activity.
   * --namespaces string:
   	* Comma separated list of namespaces to process and show.
-To show an entire keyspace then use the keyspace name as an entry, and to show only a column family then add `&lt;keyspace&gt;.&lt;columnfamily&gt;` to the list.
+To show an entire keyspace then use the keyspace name as an entry, and to show only a column family then add `<keyspace>.<columnfamily>` to the list.
 For example `--namespaces keyspace1,keyspace2.test1` would show all column families from keyspace1 and only the test1 column family from keyspace2.
 Note that there can be strange behaviors with this flag as other flags.
 Adding a system keyspace to this flag will have no effect unless the `--show_system` flag is also included.
 Adding namespaces to this flag will change what namespaces are included in the total for aggregations but these namespaces will not be printed out if the `--show_keyspaces` or `--show_cfs` flags are not included.
 For example `--namespaces keyspace1,keyspace2.test1 --show_keyspaces` would output an entry for `total`, `keyspace1`, and `keyspace2` where `total` will be the aggregate of all column families in keyspace1 as well as the column family test1 in keyspace2, `keyspace1` will be the aggregate of all column families within it, and `keyspace2` will be the aggregate of only the column family `test1`.
 If you are using this flag and show_system then you must include which system keyspaces you wish to include, they will not be included by default if using the namespaces flag.

 cassandra-tracing
 -----------------